Interest Talks

 The Singapore Success Story

-Singapore has one of the highest standards of living in the world, but not before a turbulent period during its links to Malaya (now Malaysia).
+Singapore has one of the highest standards of living in the world, but not before a turbulent period within the Malayan (now Malaysia) Federation.
 The influential leader Lee Kuan Yew elevated his country from a backwater to first world status.
-Discover values contributing to Singapore's success, as experienced by an expat who lived and worked there for over 20 years.
+Discover values contributing to Singapore's success, as I was fortunate enough to experience during my expat days living and working there.

 Asian Etiquette - what they don't tell you in travel guides